ugorsahin/TalkingHeads/README.md

 - ❌ : Functionality does not exist
 - ➖ : Fuctionality exists but not implemented

-\* The first time login is manually done for Bard, Claude and Copilot.
+\* The first time login is manually done for Gemini, Claude and Copilot.
 Check documentation for first time setup.
 Please take a look at [FAQ](FAQ.md) to set up.
 \*\*\* The modes of Copilot (Creative, Balanced and Precise) are accessible with model switch.
 However, it is unclear if they are different models.

 ## Further Features to implement

-- [ ] Bard modify response
+- [ ] Gemini modify response
-- [ ] Bard double check
+- [ ] Gemini double check

 ## Issues & Contribution